alu11221/alu11221.github.io/_pages/hobbies.md

 {% include gallery id="rv12_2" caption="On final approach to Paine Field.
 Photo credit: Nick Neiger" %}

 ## Hiking
 Aside from flying and tinkering, I have also discovered a passion for the outdoors.
 Growing up in Ohio, I didn't understand the allure of hiking - it's just walking, but harder.
-What was there to see, anyways?
+What's there to see, anyways?

 Things started changing when I moved to San Francisco for a summer internship.
 On the long drive from Ohio, I was astounded by the ever-changing landscapes around me.
 I started through familiar cornfields, then moved on to rolling hills, dramatic plateaus, and striking mountains as I drove further west.
 I visited the Great Salt Lake and the Bonneville Salt Flats of Utah and couldn't believe my eyes at Lake Tahoe before I finally arrived in SF.
 Soon after, I took a trip to Yosemite National Park with a few friends, and went on my first "real" hike to North Dome.
 I was very much unprepared - I wore old white sneakers and ran out of water - but it got me hooked.